dassujan/STANDARD-FIVE/COMPUTER (2nd UNIT) QUESTION SET.md

 | 4.
 Outbox  | d) Stores deleted emails |
 | 5.
 Spam    | e) Contains unsent emails |

-#### **Section E: Short Answer Questions**  (2 × 5 = 10 Marks)
+#### **Section E: Short Answer Questions**  (2 × 10 = 20 Marks)

 1. What is an email address?
 Write its two main components.
-2. What is the use of the Cc and Bcc fields while sending an email?
+2. What is the use of the Bcc fields while sending an email?
+3. What is the use of the Cc fields while sending an email?
-3. What is the purpose of the Spam folder in an email account?
+4. What is the purpose of the Spam folder in an email account?
-4. How do you attach a file to an email?
+5. How do you attach a file to an email?
+6. Describe the steps to reply to an email using Gmail.
-5. Why is a username important in an email account?
+7. Why is a username important in an email account?
+8. Write three things you can do using the Internet.
+9. Mention three rules for creating a valid email username.
+10. Why is it important to choose a strong password for your email account?

-#### **Section F: Long Answer Questions**  (5 × 3 = 15 Marks)
+#### **Section F: Long Answer Questions** *(Answer any 2)*  (5 × 2 = 10 Marks)

 1. Write the step-by-step process of creating a Gmail account.
 2. Explain the different folders in an email account and their purpose.
 3. List any five uses of the Internet and explain how email is an important Internet service.
+4. Describe the process of sending an email, including how to add recipients and a subject line.